haskell/cabal/cabal-install/README.md

 the library packages into `$HOME/.cabal/` and the `cabal` program into `$HOME/.cabal/bin/`.

-You then have the choice either to

-  * place `$HOME/.cabal/bin` on your `$PATH` or
-  * move the `cabal` program somewhere that is on your `$PATH`.
+You then have the choice either to place `$HOME/.cabal/bin` on your `$PATH` or move the `cabal` program to somewhere on your `$PATH`.
 Next, you can get the latest list of packages by running:

     $ cabal update

-This will also create a default configuration file (if it does not already exist) at `$HOME/.cabal/config`
+This will also create a default configuration file, if it does not already exist, at `$HOME/.cabal/config`.

 By default, `cabal` will install programs to `$HOME/.cabal/bin`.
 If you do not want to add this directory to your `$PATH`, you can change